“On the way” with Teresa Rodrigues

 Was it easy to make the decision to go on the Way with your son?

-Teresa: Yes, it was just him wanting to, because sometimes him doing things with his mother is not as nice as with other people.
+Teresa: Yes, it was just him wanting to, because sometimes him doing things with his mother is not as nice as it is with other people.
 He was supposed to go with me and two other friends in September, but then it did not happen.
-I figured he wouldn’t want to come along with me, but he said yes and I was very happy.
+I figured he wouldn’t want to come along with me, but he still said yes and I was very happy.

 In your sharing in the group Caminho Português de Santiago, which touched so many people, you mentioned André’s Fragile X syndrome.
 How did both of you manage the anxiety of the unknown and the escape from routine?